-Turns out that was an extremely welcome message to millions of people who hated buying cars.
-Many US Americans hated having to negotiate price at the dealership and didn’t trust the sales reps.
+Turns out that was an extremely welcome message to millions of people who hate buying cars.
+Many US Americans hated having to negotiate prices at the dealership and didn’t trust the sales reps.

 Like Dutch Boy Paint, the team at Saturn stopped staring directly at their products looking for inspiration.
-Instead, they took a broader view of of the entire car-buying process from their customers’ vantage point.
-They determined the best way of differentiating themselves was not adding features to their cars, but by making the buying experience less stressful and frustrating.
+Instead, they took a broader view of the entire car-buying process from their customers’ vantage point.
+They determined the best way of differentiating themselves was not by adding features to their cars but by making the buying experience less stressful and frustrating.

 2. The beef jerky packaged with dental floss (True Jerky)

 Most beef jerky makers probably view product development through the same type of narrow lens that paint makers view their products.
 They put their efforts into creating new flavors, coming up with new messaging for their packaging, and other things like that.
 That is completely fine.